llamaluvr/noob-doing-react/README.md

-# An ES6/ React Enclave for a Legacy Web App
+# A demo of using ES6/ Webpack/ React in a way that's friendly to doing it inside of another non-Webpack/ ES6/ React application

-This was inspired by/ forked from Cory House's [Build a JS Dev Environment in 1 Hour](https://www.codemash.org/session/build-a-javascript-dev-environment-in-1-hour/), Matthew LaForest's, [Integrating React into a legacy web app](https://www.codemash.org/session/integrating-react-into-a-legacy-web-app/), my own interest in using React, and a need to carve out a spot in an app I work on to use cutting edge stuff without disrupting everything else.
+This was inspired by/ forked from Cory House's [Build a JS Dev Environment in 1 Hour](https://www.codemash.org/session/build-a-javascript-dev-environment-in-1-hour/), Matthew LaForest's, [Integrating React into a legacy web app](https://www.codemash.org/session/integrating-react-into-a-legacy-web-app/), and my own interest in using React in various places.

-"Legacy app" has a connotation of something unsupported and really old that you can't stand to work on.
-Here, it just means something big that's used a lot and has been around for a while that you're not about to completely rewrite.
-Obviously you're trying to add new stuff to it if you're interested in something like this.
-You must love it at least a little bit ;-).

 ##The big idea

+- You've got an app that's not using React or Webpack and you want to start using it in just one part of the app without disturbing other stuff.
 - Everything in the enclave is coded in ES6/ JSX.
-- Everything in the enclave is bundled.
+- Everything in the enclave is bundled (JS and CSS).
+- There's not a ton of other strange new stuff going on other than React and ES6.
-- At the end of the day, the bundled stuff is copied to a folder where it can be dealt with easily by the legacy app's build process.
+- At the end of the day, the bundled stuff is copied to a folder where it can be dealt with easily by another build process.
-- The developer doesn't have to do anything extra to be able to test locally (just refresh your browser)- so, JSX is automatically getting transpiled in the background as you change it.
+- JSX is automatically getting transpiled in the background as you change it so you can just refresh your browser to test new code.
-- BUT, it's not hot-reloading as you change stuff, because your app is probably already being served by another web server (like IIS).
+- BUT, it's not hot-reloading as you change stuff, in case your app already being served by another web server.
 The hot-reloading stuff uses its own web server, generally.
 I've read that using another web server is possible, let's keep things easy for now.
-If the enclave is just one part of my app, serving it on its own for the sake of hot reloading may not make a lot of sense, either.
+If the enclave is just one part of my app, serving it on its own for the sake of hot reloading may not make a lot of sense.

+##What I changed from the original demo
+- No more hot reloading
+- Added CSS bundling
+- Added copying index.html to the build folder
+- Added React/ JSX
+- Added onto the import/ export example so I could prove I was doing it right since I'm new to ES6

 ##How to use